patrick-replogle/co-make-fe/README.md

 Deployed frontend app can be found at: https://co-make.patrickr1138.vercel.app

 ## Tech Stack
- -React
+ - React

- -Context API
+ - Context API

- -Sass
+ - Sass

- -Formik
+ - Formik

- -Yup
+ - Yup

- -Material UI
+ - Material UI

- -Zeit
+ - Zeit

 ## Project Overview
 CoMake is a solution oriented application geared towards bringing community members together to solve local problems.
 CoMake provides users with a platfrom to call attention to local issues, volunteer their time or resources, or simply ask for help.